-Battered Woman Syndrome - sometimes referred to as battered wife syndrome - refers to a mental disorder brought on by years of domestic abuse and is a form of PTSD (Post Traumatic Stress Disorder).
+Battered Woman Syndrome - sometimes referred to as battered wife syndrome, battered spouse syndrome - refers to a mental disorder brought on by years of domestic abuse and is a form of PTSD (Post Traumatic Stress Disorder).

 Symptoms which develop from battered woman syndrome include: feelings of deserving the abuse, self doubt and that she can't or shouldn't avoid it.
 For this reason, the violence most often goes unreported to law enforcement, and excuses are made to friends and family about what is really happening in the home.

 A woman who develops battered woman syndrome will commonly go through a series of stages, of which there are four: